The iPhone and Apple Watch are such great health tools that it’s essential to have the correct information.

 - Once you enter Edit mode, nothing on your screen changes other than the Done button in the top corner.

 - Tap any listed item such as Weight and enter your updated information, then tap Done to confirm and record the change

-As is the case with the Health app, you can return to your Watch app whenever you need to update your health information.
+As with the Health app, you can return to your Watch app whenever you need to update your health information.

 How do I change my Apple iPhone’s Health app measurement unit from kilograms (kg) to pounds (lbs) or vice versa (lbs to kg)?

 Your Apple Watch and iPhone draw on your set country or region to define what unit the devices should display for your weight, height, and other metrics.

 On your Apple Watch, you cannot change the Health app’s body measurement unit type (like lbs, kg, ft, m, etc.).
 All unit measurement changes must be made using your paired iPhone’s Health app.